-Don Anderson is senior vice president, ERP program executive, and chief information officer at the Federal Reserve Bank of Boston.
+Don Anderson is senior vice president and ERP program executive at the Federal Reserve Bank of Boston.
 On behalf of the Federal Reserve System, Don is leading the digital transformation of finance, human resources, and procurement as part of the Enterprise Resource Planning (ERP) program.

 Don is a well-regarded thought leader on technology issues, especially in relation to financial management and cybersecurity.
 He draws from a deep well of technology and financial services expertise as a leading contributor to cyber and other technology strategy within the Boston Fed and Federal Reserve System.
 As a thought leader, he is a frequent speaker and panelist on topics such as financial technology, distributed ledger technology, cybersecurity, and the power of information sharing.

 Don was named the 2017 Boston CIO of the Year ORBIE Award winner by the Boston CIO Leadership Association for his work engaging financial services organizations and banks throughout New England on cybersecurity best practices.